This certificate has one stage, comprising 60 credits.

 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate in Astronomy and Planetary Science.
+On successfully completing this course, we’ll award you our Certificate in Astronomy and Planetary Science.

 Recognition in your country